 After a remarkable stint as president of Pepsi-Cola, Sculley will take over as Apple’s third CEO in 1983.
 He runs Apple for a 10-year period, guiding the creation of the revolutionary Newton MessagePad.
 During Sculley’s decade at the helm, Apple sells more personal computers than any other company.
-But he’s still remembered for his role in kicking Steve Jobs out of Apple.
+But most people still remember him for his role in kicking Steve Jobs out of Apple.

 Selling sugared water, changing the world

-Despite having no background in selling tech products, Jobs lured Sculley to Apple from Pepsi with one of the most famous lines in business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”
+Before his decade at Apple, Sculley lacked any background in selling tech products.
+Still, Jobs lured Sculley to Apple from Pepsi with one of the most famous lines in business: “Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?”

-Although Jobs didn’t technically run Apple as CEO until he returned to the company in the late 1990s, the idea was that he and Sculley would run it together like co-CEOs.
+Jobs did not technically run Apple as CEO until he returned to Cupertino in the late 1990s.
+During the early ’80s, the idea was that Jobs and Sculley would helm the company together like co-CEOs.
 Jobs and Apple’s engineers would take care of the cutting-edge technology, while Sculley would use his marketing expertise to legitimize Apple.

 Sculley, meanwhile, resigned as CEO in 1993, having increased Apple’s sales from $800 million to $8 billion.
 During this period, the Apple II and Macintosh computers became Apple’s biggest sellers, with the latter gradually overtaking the former.

 “One of the issues that got me fired was that there was a split inside the company as to what the company ought to do,” Sculley told Cult of Mac in a wide-ranging interview.